lengyellukas/test-automation-interview/README.md

 Implement this test case using the existing framework and ensure it follows the **Page Object Model (POM)** principles.

 ### 💻 Task 3: Run Tests from the Command Line
 Find out how to run the tests from the command line using **Maven** and **TestNG**.
 Provide the exact command you used to execute the tests.
+Do not move tests to a different folder; instead, leverage the TestNG test suite option.

 💡 **Hint:**
 - The project uses **Maven** for dependency management and execution.